manojgitaws/testrepo/README.md

-This line has been added from Local Terminal
-This has been modified from GIT portal by Manoj.
+This file has been modified
-This would be example of merge conlicts.

 # testrepo

 My GitHub Test Repository.